 Summer 1877 brought tragedy to the Nez Perce (or, in their language, Nimiipu or Nee-Me-Poo).
 A band of 800 men, women, and children—plus almost 2,000 horses—left their homeland in what is now Oregon and Idaho pursued by the US Army.
 Settlers were moving into their homeland and the US Government was trying to force them onto a reservation.
 At Big Hole, Montana, many of their group, including women and children, were killed in a battle with the Army.
 The remainder of the group continued fleeing, and entered Yellowstone National Park on August 23.

-Only a small part of the route taken by the Nez Perce who fled from the US Army in 1877 went through Yellowstone, and they largely eluded their pursuers while in the park.
+Only a small part of the route taken by the Nez Perce who fled from the US Army in 1877 went through Yellowstone, and the Native Americans largely eluded their pursuers while in the park.
 However, the 13 days that the Nez Perce spent in Yellowstone became part of the tragic story they continue to pass down to their children.

 During the time they crossed the park, the Nez Perce encountered about 25 visitors in the park, some more than once.
 Warriors took hostage or attacked several of these tourists, killing two.
 The group continued traveling through the park and over the Absaroka Mountains into Montana.
-The Army stopped them near the Bear’s Paw Mountains, less than 40 miles from the Canadian border.
-Some Nez Perce escaped to Canada, but after fierce fighting and a siege, the rest of the band surrendered on October 5 and most of the survivors were sent to the Indian Territory in Oklahoma.
-This is where it is believed the flight ended and Chief Joseph said, “From where the sun now stands, I will fight no more forever.
+The Army stopped them near the Bear’s Paw Mountains, less than 40 miles (64 km) from the Canadian border.
+This is where it is believed the flight ended and Chief Joseph said, “From where the sun now stands, I will fight no more forever.”
+Some Nez Perce escaped to Canada, but after fierce fighting and a siege, the rest of the band surrendered on October 5, and most of the survivors were sent to the Indian Territory in Oklahoma.

 Nez Perce Commemorative Sites